 For a human, it would be akin to locking someone in a white, featureless padded room with maybe a couple of other people and getting fed by doing tricks for your captors.
 How long before you think people would start cracking and acting erratically in those conditions?

 For orcas, it's even more acute.
 You know the big bulge on the front of their heads?
 That's not their big brain, which is located behind the whale's eyes.
-That's a sound receptor -- probably the most sophisticated of its kind in the natural world, though it mostly is a large sac of extraordinarily fine oil.
+That's a sound lens for transmitting into the water sounds created in an organ just inside their blowholes -- probably the most sophisticated such sound lens of its kind in the natural world, though it mostly is a large sac of extraordinarily fine oil.

 While eyesight is probably the most important of our primary senses, the chief means we have for perceiving and understanding our world, for orcas, it is at best No. 2 on the list.
 Their eyesight is reasonably good, roughly comparable to that of humans, but underwater -- which is where they spend 99 percent of their time -- it's of limited utility, since the farthest anyone can see underwater in even the clearest of conditions is a couple of dozen yards.

 Killer whales' primary means of sensory perception is their echolocation, and it is a true sixth sense.
-We're only now beginning to delve just how sophisticated it is, but it's become fairly apparent that orcas are capable of seeing with remarkable clarity for hundreds of yards underwater, and their sound receptors and the brain attached to them are capable of "seeing" with remarkable detail and clarity through this sonic sense.
+We're only now beginning to delve just how sophisticated it is, but it's become fairly apparent that orcas are capable of seeing with remarkable clarity for hundreds of yards underwater, and their sound receptors (mostly in their immense jaws) and the brain attached to them are capable of "seeing" with remarkable detail and clarity through this sonic sense.

 Combined with the sophisticated communication system of their "calls", or their language, their universe is primarily a sonic one.
 And so putting them in relatively featureless concrete tanks is akin to being in a blank white soundproof room for a human.